BeelzeBubbs/PhotoFinderApp/README.md

 # Photo Finder App v.0.0.2(unfinished)

 This is a basic web app that searches and displays photos.
-Some aspects of the js file, index.HTML and style.css are inspired from a variety of youtube tutorials listed below:
+Some aspects of script.js, index.HTML and style.css are inspired from a variety of youtube tutorials listed below:

 "JavaScript Project | Image Search App With JavaScript API" by Tech2 etc on YouTube